accesstechnology-mike/drumclick.app/README.md

 # 🎵 Click Track Generator

-A sleek, modern web application for musicians and music enthusiasts to create customizable click tracks with ease.
+A sleek, modern web application for musicians and music enthusiasts to create customisable click tracks with ease.

 ## 🌟 Features